Mission Accomplished speech: Description

+Criticism

 The speech and the "Mission Accomplished" banner were swiftly criticized by people who pointed out that the war was hardly over.
 Media questions about the banner appeared to surprise U.S. government officials, who initially offered different accounts of its origin and its meaning.

+Bush was criticized for the historic jet landing on the carrier as an overly theatrical and expensive stunt.
+For instance, it was pointed out that the carrier was well within range of Bush's helicopter, and that a jet landing was not needed.
+Originally, White House officials had said the carrier was too far off the California coast for a helicopter landing and a jet would be needed to reach it.
+On the day of the speech, the Lincoln was only 30 mi from shore, but the administration still decided to go ahead with the jet landing.
+White House spokesman Ari Fleischer admitted that Bush "could have helicoptered, but the plan was already in place.
+Plus, he wanted to see a landing the way aviators see a landing."

 Navy Cmdr.
 Conrad Chun, a Pentagon spokesman, said the banner referred specifically to the aircraft carrier's 10-month deployment (the longest carrier deployment since the Vietnam War) and not the war itself: "It truly did signify a mission accomplished for the crew."

 The White House claimed that the banner was requested by the crew of the ship, who did not have the facilities for producing such a banner.
 Later, the administration and naval sources said that the banner was the Navy's idea, White House staff members made the banner, and it was hung by Navy sailors.
 White House spokesman Scott McClellan told CNN, "We took care of the production of it.
 We have people to do those things.
 But the Navy actually put it up."
 According to John Dickerson of Time magazine, the White House later conceded that they hung the banner but still insisted it had been done at the request of the crew members.